cnrudd/promise-throttler/README.md

 This is a small library adapted from (https://github.com/JMPerez/promise-throttle) to limit the amount of promises run per unit of time.
 It is useful for scenarios such as Rest APIs consumption, where we are normally rate-limited to a certain amount of requests per time.

-This version differs from JMPerez/promise-throttle in that it will run promises only N time AFTER the previous one HAS BEEN RESOLVED.
-N time is 1 second / requests per second.
-The JMPerez lib fires the next promise N time after the previous one started.
+This version differs from JMPerez/promise-throttle in that it will run promises only N time after the previous one **has been resolved/rejected**.
+The JMPerez lib fires the next promise N time after the previous one **started**.
+In both libraries, N time is 1 second / requests per second.

 This approach reduces the risk that your calls are blocked for rate limit abuse due to latent calls piling up on the endpoint.
 If the rate limit is 3 requests per second, you may end up making only an average of 2 1/2 requests per second, but you are virtually guaranteed to not get dinged for exceeding the rate limit.